CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/licensing-issues.md

 C:\ProgramData\CompuTec\License Server\CacheFolder
 ```

-After restarting the CompuTec License Server service and ProcessForce, you should see the license assignments in the ProcessForce License Administration window.
+After restarting the CompuTec License Server service and CompuTec ProcessForce, you should see the license assignments in the CompuTec ProcessForce License Administration window.